Family Law Attorneys

 I know that even though I do not try issues that end up in headlines or law school textbooks, the work that I do absolutely does make a difference.
 It makes a difference on a case by case basis for my clients and their children and for that reason, I am happy I ended up practicing family law in Reno, Nevada.

 In furtherance of my committment to the practice of family law, I recently became certified as a specialist in family law by the Nevada State Bar.
 Certified family law specialists must devote at least one third of their practice to family law and attend at least ten hours of continuing education in the area of family law annually.

 In 2013 I was elected as a member of the Nevada State Bar Family Law Executive Council.
-As a member of the Council, I assist with putting together the annual Family Law Conference in Ely, assist with amicus briefs to the Nevada Supreme Court, and serve on the Family Law Specialization subcommittee which drafts and administers the Family Law Specialization exam.
+As a member of the Council, I assist with putting together the annual Family Law Conference in Ely, assist with where to buy proscar in malaysia amicus briefs to the Nevada Supreme Court, and serve on the Family Law Specialization subcommittee which drafts and administers the Family Law Specialization exam.
 It is an honor to be chosen by my colleagues to assist with the administration of the Family Law Section of the Nevada State Bar.